 Dr. Sadrian is board-certified in Plastic and Reconstructive Surgery and has nearly 20 years of experience in the field.
 He has a proven track record of performing successful implant removal and revision surgeries and can expertly advise you on how to achieve the results you are looking for.
 If you are looking for Breast Implant Removal San Diego patients should consider Dr. Sadrian, a highly qualified breast surgeon.

 Are you considering having your breast implants removed?
 Read answers to commonly asked questions about what the procedure could entail:

-Immediately following the implant removal, the breasts ordinarily look deflated but will regain about 10% to 15% of their initial volume in two to three weeks.
+Immediately following the Breast Implant Removal, the breasts ordinarily look deflated but will regain about 10% to 15% of their initial volume in two to three weeks.
 They will typically not look the same as before the breast augmentation, because the tissue will have been stretched by the implant, and some minor changes may be needed to restore the breast tissue, so it looks firm and lovely.
 Many patients who have chosen to remove their implants ultimately are satisfied with their end results.

 A deflation is a leak in saline implants.
 The shrinkage becomes obvious in a matter of hours.
 There is no need to worry, as the body naturally absorbs and sheds the saline, and it does not pose a health risk.
 Most silicone implants do not deflate when ruptured.

 A rupture is the extrusion of the gel from silicone implants.
 It can be a slow, gradual process that is virtually unnoticeable without an MRI, as the silicone gel remains within the surgical pocket.
 If this has occurred, it is important that you undergo revision surgery to remove the existing implant and the leaked silicone gel, and the implant replaced.